cis1950android/cis1950android.github.io/homework2.md

 The order summary screen displays all the choices that the user made so far: quantity of cupcakes, flavor, pickup date, and total price.
 In addition, there should be a cancel button that takes you back to Home Screen, and a share button that uses implicit intents to share the total order as a text form.
 You may find it useful to check the live coding from Lecture 5 - App Navigation Pt.2 to get a refresh on how to use implicit intents.

-## **Extra Credit**
+## **Extra Credit (10 pts)**

 In the Date Screen, instead of hardcoding the dates, let the app use the phone system's date to retrieve today's date (and the following 2-3 days) and use them dynamically in the radio button group.
-That way your app is updated and easy to use any day of the year!s
+That way your app is updated and easy to use any day of the year!

 ## **Submission**